-Term 3 – Succeeding in a globalised world
+Term 3 – Navigating in a changing world

 “How to understand and exploit opportunities offered by a changing world”